ascender1729/CDS-IISC-P1-DataSci-PreDoc/README.md

    - The Classifier Chain was evaluated using several key metrics, including F1 score, accuracy, precision, recall, and Hamming loss.
    - These metrics provided a comprehensive view of the model's effectiveness in predicting multiple genres simultaneously.

-Below is the updated "Results" section, incorporating the new values and table for the evaluation metrics.
-Additionally, the section contains the necessary HTML to display all 26 confusion matrix images for the different genres.

 ## Results